aflansburg/show-net/README.md

 - **Network access** - to fetch your public IP addresses
 - No administrator privileges needed
 - No data collection or analytics

-## Troubleshooting

-### "Cannot verify developer" error
-Right-click the app and select "Open" instead of double-clicking.
-This allows you to bypass Gatekeeper for apps from unidentified developers.

-### App doesn't appear in menu bar
-Check System Settings > General > Login Items and ensure the app isn't hidden.

-### Public IP shows "Unavailable"
-This usually means:
-- Your firewall is blocking outbound HTTPS requests
-- The ifconfig.me service is temporarily down
-- You don't have internet connectivity

 ## Development